Background to the N-aerus - Cities Alliance Partnership

 A key objective of the Cities Alliance / N-Aerus collaboration is to open up spaces for discussions among researchers and decision makers.
 This is intended to demonstrate the need for and utility of research in understanding situations and setting more appropriate recommendations for action, and therefore strengthen relationships between these two categories of actors as well.

-The networking event at the Habitat 3 Conference in Quito will present the findings and interim conclusions and recommendations for research and policy-making on three key topics:
+The networking event at the Habitat 3 Conference in Quito presented the findings, conclusions and recommendations for research and policy-making on three key topics: